Vibe (character): Fictional character biography

-Cisco Ramon began his career as Vibe shortly after Aquaman disbanded the original Justice League.
-When Cisco heard that a new version of the Justice League was forming in his own hometown Detroit, he decided to give up his position as the leader of a local street gang, Los Lobos, to join.
-What made Cisco a candidate was his metahuman ability to emit powerful vibratory shock waves.
+Paco Ramon began his career as Vibe shortly after Aquaman disbanded the original Justice League.
+When Paco heard that a new version of the Justice League was forming in his own hometown Detroit, he decided to give up his position as the leader of a local street gang, Los Lobos, to join.
+What made Paco a candidate was his metahuman ability to emit powerful vibratory shock waves.

 Vibe's presence on the team causes Aquaman and Martian Manhunter to harbor some strong doubts about the new Justice League, particularly after he gets the League involved in a rumble with a rival gang and his older brother Armando.
 Vibe soon proves his mettle during the League's battles against the Cadre, Anton Allegro, and Amazo.
 He stays with the League through the Crisis on Infinite Earths crossover, when his powers play a vital role in defeating Despero.

-During the 1987 event Legends, the Justice League disbands and Cisco leaves to seek the familiar solace of the streets.
+During the 1987 event Legends, the Justice League disbands and Paco leaves to seek the familiar solace of the streets.
 He is attacked and killed by one of Professor Ivo's androids, becoming the first Justice League member to be killed in the line of duty.
 Martian Manhunter brings Vibe's body to the League's mountain sanctuary, where he is laid to rest in a cryogenic chamber.

 In the 2008 series Trinity, Vibe is resurrected after Despero, Morgaine le Fey, and Enigma replace Superman, Batman, and Wonder Woman as the core of the DC universe and alter reality.
 Soon after the real trinity returns, Vibe is disintegrated by an energy blast.

 In the 2009 event Blackest Night, Vibe is resurrected as a member of the Black Lantern Corps, rising from his coffin in the Hall of Justice.
 Alongside the Black Lantern Steel, Vibe attacks his former teammates, Gypsy and Vixen, until Doctor Light destroys him.